Thinking about taking out income protection? Now is the time to act

 No immediate action is required.
 You will be able to maintain your policy in its current form.
 However, it will be much harder to switch policies in the future without a significant loss of benefits.

 If you are considering switching between indemnity policies, then it would be advantageous to do this before 1st October.
-This is because the definitions of indemnity and ancillary benefits which are available now will be more generous than those available after the change.
+This is because the definitions of indemnity income and the range of ancillary benefits available now will be more generous than those after the change.

 If you don’t have an income protection policy:

-You can use our online service to Compare Income Protection Quotes from 10 insurers.
+Our online comparator allows you to Compare Income Protection Quotes from 10 insurers.
 If you are not sure if you need income protection, you can complete our online Fact Find at Get Advice and one of our advisers will contact you to discuss your situation.

 What will the Income Protection changes mean for the future?